FastOpticalSpectrum/FOS/README.md

 ```

 ## Input file
 Each input file contains a header and a body.
 The header consists of information that is not repeated per simulation.
 Upper / lower case text does not matter, and a # comments out a line for your personal comments.
+It is highly encouraged to view the example input files.
 As shown in the example below, what is needed is:
 + Either "MC" or "NN" in the first line to specify Monte Carlo simulation or Neural Network prediction.
 + The output file prefix.
 + At least one particle .txt file with three columns, the wavelength (in microns), refractive index, and extinction coefficient.